hapijs/hapi/Readme.md

       * _'required'_ - authentication is required.
       * _'optional'_ - authentication is optional (validated if present).
     * `tos` - minimum terms-of-service version required.
 This is compared to the terms-of-service version accepted by the user.
 Defaults to _none_.
-    * `scope` - required client scope.
+    * `scope` - required application scope.
 Defaults to _none_.
     * `entity` - the required authenticated entity type.
 Available options include:
-      * _'any'_ - the authentication can be on behalf of a user or client.
+      * _'any'_ - the authentication can be on behalf of a user or application.
       * _'user'_ - the authentication must be on behalf of a user.
-      * _'client'_ - the authentication must be on behalf of a client.
+      * _'app'_ - the authentication must be on behalf of an application.

 The `config` option was defined for easily spliting the routing table definition from the individual route information.
 For example:
 ```javascript